nyjucu/TokYy/README.md

 > `--_loss` saves the sub-losses that sum up to the final one inside `test`, `val`, and `traing` subdirs of `results/_losses` <br>
 > `--metric` saves the metrics inside `results/metrics` <br>
 > `--lr` saves the learning rate inside `results/learning_rates`.
 Useful when using a scheduler. <br>
-> `--pred` (if NYU-Depth-V2) is installed locally) saves eight predictions with input, prediction, and ground truth.
-Helpful for comparing multiple models on same eight predictions. <br>
 > `--arch` sets the architecture.
 Defaults to `cbam` which is a U-Net With Residual Blocks and CBAM. <br>
 > `--delete-by-number` deletes all plots from `results` starting with the passed number (e.g., `02` deletes `02_losses_default.html`).
 > `--delete-by-suffix` deletes all plots from `results` starting with the passed number (e.g., `default` deletes `02_losses_default.html`).